caltechlibrary/newt/newt_command_overview.md

 # Newt's `newt` command

 The core of Newt is the command `newt`.
 It handles the following for your Newt based project.
-The command first parameter is an "action" The actions let you progress from configuration, to data modeling and ending with generating code.
+The command first parameter is an "action" The actions let you progress from configuration, to data modeling, check the Newt YAML file, code generation and end with a running application.

 1. Create a Newt YAML file through an interactive dialog using the "config" action.
 2. Generate and manage your models through an interactive dialog using the "model" action.